grabowsp/sg_ha_effort/map_exome_v4_to_v5.md

 2. Get coordinates for a SNP
 3. Extract surrounding 100, 150, 200, 500bp in both directions
 * some options: samtools faidx; bedtools getfasta
-4. Use blast (or something faster - blat?) to find hits in v5 genome
+4. Use bwa to find hits in v5 genome
 5. Find location of SNP in homologous sequence
-6. Figure out how fast running on one SNP is.
-7. Try writing steps in Python
-8. Compare speeds
-9.

 ## Data locations
 ### v4 exome snps